addvalueit/sql-plus-remote/README.md

 ## Features

-* __Simplified Connection__: Quickly access your Oracle databases by entering essential connection information directly from the VS Code user interface.
+* __Multiple connetion__: Added the possibility to manage multiple connection within differnt DB or schema.

+* __Remote Execution__: Use the SQLPlus tool to run SQL scripts directly on your Oracle database, regardless of the physical location of the database using shortcut ```Ctrl+F3```.

 * __Connection Management__: Save your favorite connection configurations for quick and hassle-free access to different Oracle databases.

-* __Remote Execution__: Use the SQLPlus tool to run SQL scripts directly on your Oracle database, regardless of the physical location of the database using shortcut ```Ctrl+F3```.

-* __Displaying Results__: Visualizza i risultati delle query direttamente in VS Code, facilitando l'analisi e la comprensione dei dati restituiti.
+* __Displaying Results__: Display the result directly into VS Code

 * __Multi-Database Compatibility__: It supports connecting to several Oracle databases at once, allowing you to work on multiple projects without having to constantly reconfigure connections.